 Media and entertainment in Canada

-- Advised Shopify Inc. on the launch of a television and film content and production studio called “Shopify Studios”.
+- Acted as counsel to Shopify Inc., a multibillion-dollar Canadian e-commerce company, for the launch of a television and film content and production studio called “Shopify Studios” in 2019.

 Bell Media Inc.